How to Install Code::Blocks on Fedora

-Code::Blocks is an open-source Integrated Development Environment (IDE) for C, C++, and optionally Fortran.
-Specifically, it supports console tools, wxWidgets GUI projects, classroom examples, and light embedded work.
+Code::Blocks is an open-source Integrated Development Environment (IDE) designed for C, C++, and Fortran development.
+It supports console applications, wxWidgets GUI projects, embedded work, and educational examples.
 This guide shows how to install Code::Blocks on Fedora Linux from the Fedora repository or Flatpak, verify compiler integration, and optionally add development headers and debugging tools.
-By the end you will have a working IDE backed by GCC (and other compilers if you choose).
+By the end, you will have a working IDE backed by GCC and ready for your first project.

 Choose Your Code::Blocks Installation Method

-First, pick the channel that fits your update expectations; importantly, projects remain in your home directory so switching later is safe.
+Pick the channel that fits your update expectations.
+Projects remain in your home directory, so switching methods later requires only reinstallation.

 Recommendation: Use the Fedora repository build first.
-However, choose Flatpak if you require newer features sooner or prefer sandboxing.
+Choose Flatpak if you require newer features sooner or prefer sandboxing.
+The Flatpak version runs in isolation, which may require additional configuration for compiler detection.

 Prerequisites

-Code::Blocks requires external compilers to build projects—it does not bundle GCC.
-Minimal Fedora spins may omit development tools, so install the core toolchain first.
+Code::Blocks requires external compilers to build projects because it does not bundle GCC.
+Minimal Fedora spins and server installations may omit development tools, so install the core toolchain before proceeding.
 Optional libraries (wxWidgets, ccache) are only needed if you plan to compile GUI projects or want faster builds.

 sudo dnf upgrade --refresh